AvaloniaUI/Avalonia/Docs/intro.md

 IVisual or ILogical to reveal the tree operations.
 There's also the VisualExtensions class which provides some useful extension methods such as `GetVisualAncestor<T>(this IVisual visual)` or `GetVisualAt(this IVisual visual, Point p)`.

+Again like WPF, Controls are lookless with the visual appearance being defined by the Template property, which is determined by...

 ## Styles